-CONTROL elements are generally used for control rather than protection.
-See the INTRODUCTION TO ELEMENTS section at the front of this chapter for further information.
+Control elements are generally used for control rather than protection.
+See the Introduction to Elements section at the beginning of this chapter for further information.

 5.6.2 SETTING GROUPS

 The Setting Groups menu controls the activation/deactivation of up to six possible groups of settings in the GROUPED ELE-MENTS settings menu.
 The faceplate 'Settings in Use' LEDs indicate which active group (with a non-flashing energized LED) is in service.